 The woods offer miles of great walking trails to try in autumn – with over 300 acres to explore you’ll be spoilt for choice.
 Historic features to look out for include a Second World War bomb crater that was created in December 1940.
 There is also evidence of saw pits, charcoal heaths and quarrying in these ancient woods, plus a 200-year-old oak tree.

 Head to the Woodland Discovery Centre at the Abbey Lane entrance, here you can pick up walking trails to follow.
 Explore the routes given in guides such as the archaeological walking map or listen to a family-friendly audio adventure.

 If you fancy a cuppa and a piece of cake whilst you’re in the woods, head to the Woodland Coffee Stop.
 All their produce is sourced from small local businesses and the cakes are delicious!

-Getting there: If you want a decent walk, the walk to Ecclesall Woods from Sheffield Station is 1 hour and 20 minutes.
-Alternatively, you can jump on a bus and get there in half an hour.
+Getting to Ecclesall Woods by train: To get to Ecclesall Woods from Sheffield station, you can jump on a bus and get there in half an hour.

 With unparalleled views over the River Wye in Gloucestershire, walking around Symonds Yat is the perfect autumnal woodland walk.
 For experienced hikers, we recommend the Mailscot Wood trail which takes you uphill to get the best views of the surrounding environment.

 Symonds Yat is known for excellent birdlife, making it a haven for twitchers.
 The area is often home to peregrine falcons, goshawks, sparrowhawks, buzzards, barn owls, and more - so make sure to pack your binoculars.
 Pack a picnic or head to the log cabin Rock Cafe to refresh with a cup of tea - you might need it after following the Mailscot Wood trail!